 In his beat-poem Storm, the musician and comedian Tim Minchin lays out an apparent paradox.
 By his criteria, there can never be evidence-based alternative medicine.
 As soon as there’s evidence that a treatment works, it joins scientific medicine.
 Minchin goes on to list aspirin as a ‘natural remedy’ since co-opted into scientific medicine—“I took a natural remedy/ Derived from the bark of the willow tree/ A painkiller virtually side-effect free”.

 Minchin is exaggerating for comic effect.
 He knows, as we do, that no medicine is ever completely “proved to work”.
 He sets up a three-part classification of treatments—those proved to work, those not (yet) proved to work, and those proved not to work.
 This distinction is much harder to maintain when we scrap talk of “proof” and talk instead about evidence.
 There are some treatments for which there is strong evidence that it works, others for which there’s strong evidence that it doesn’t, others for which there’s no strong evidence either way, and quite a substantial group in which different strong evidence sources provide contrary or even contradictory information.
-This problem poses a serious threat to the EBM model of evidence—a problem we’ll encounter head on in this chapter.
+This problem poses a serious threat to the EBM model of evidence—a problem we’ll encounter head on here.

 But before we explore how EBM deals with conflicting evidence through the example of alternative therapies, there is a pair of paradoxes suggested by Tim Minchin that are worth exploring.
 Minchin proposes that, in principle, there’s no such thing as evidence-based alternative medicine.
 But he’s wrong about that.
 There can be alternative medicines for which there is an evidence base—and even potentially a strong, high-quality one—but which cannot or will not be integrated into scientific medicine.
 Beyond that, there’s a second paradox here: there are alternative medicines which would be judged by the standards of evidence-based medicine to be effective and supported by high-quality evidence.
 Yet doctors still regard those same treatments as non-scientific, alternative therapies.
 In those cases, either EBM’s standards of evidence are misguided, or clinicians aren’t accepting and applying them.
 Either way there’s a problem for EBM, but here we’ll see that, by and large, the clinicians are in the right; it’s EBM’s misconfigured standards of evidence that are at the root of the apparent paradox.